FuchsiaOS/FuchsiaOS-docs-zh_CN/development/debugging/just_in_time_debugging.md

 ### Process Limbo FIDL Service

 The Process Limbo presents itself as a FIDL service, which is what the Process Limbo CLI tool and zxdb use.
-The FIDL protocol is defined in `zircon/system/fidl/fuchsia-exception/process_limbo.fidl`.
+The FIDL protocol is defined in `//sdk/fidl/fuchsia.exception/process_limbo.fidl`.

-A good example about how to use the API is the Process Limbo CLI tool itself: `src/developer/forensics/exceptions/limbo_client/limbo_client.cc`.

 ## Implementation